-The proposed development will provide for an opportunity to reinvigorate an underutilized lot by replacing the existing older townhouse building, triplex building and accessory structure onsite which are in a state of disrepair with 2 newer 4-storey modern apartment buildings that will provide for a higher residential density within a Major Transit Station Area.
-The existing rental units (12 Units) will be maintained and available for rental use in the new building as per Regional existing Rental policies, and as a proposed condition of approval.
+The proposed development will provide for an opportunity to reinvigorate an underutilized lot by replacing the existing older townhouse building, triplex building and accessory structure onsite which are in a state of disrepair with 2 modern 4-storey multiple-unit buildings that will provide for a higher residential density within a Major Transit Station Area.
+The existing number of rental units on site (12 units) will be maintained in the new development in accordance with the Region's rental conversion policies.

-In terms of site design, the pedestrian entrances of the apartment complex will be connected to a common outdoor walkway that will be accessible and visible from the public sidewalk.
+In terms of site design, the pedestrian entrances of the residential complex will be connected to a common outdoor walkway that will be accessible and visible from the public sidewalk.
 Dwellings will be stacked on top of each other with separate entrances from the ground level.
 The walkway will not only function as an active pedestrian corridor, but also as a passive amenity space that will help to create a sense of community amongst residents (similar to 'brownstone stoops').
 Patios, windows and dwelling entrances will face on to the internal walkway to help promote natural surveillance and community safety while also encouraging social interaction (Figure 9).

-In terms of vehicular access, a single private driveway is being proposed on the south side of the property which will provide access to two levels of underground parking (52 parking spaces - including 4 barrier-free spaces next to the elevators and 4 visitor parking spaces), while maintaining a reasonable building buffer distance from the side lot line abutting the existing residential lots.
-On the ground level, the driveway will provide access to 4 additional visitor parking spaces and 1 loading space that will be connected to the enclosed garbage room for waste storage pickup.
+In terms of vehicular access, a single private driveway is being proposed on the south side of the property which will provide access to two levels of underground parking (61 parking spaces - including 4 barrier-free spaces next to the elevators and 5 visitor parking spaces), while maintaining a reasonable building buffer distance from the side lot line abutting the existing residential lots.
+On the ground level, the driveway will provide access to 3 additional visitor parking spaces and 1 loading space that will be connected to the enclosed garbage room for waste storage pickup.
 (Figures 10 - 12).

 With respect to building design, both buildings will maintain a common architectural design/appearance with consistent massing.
 The front canopy and common walkway entrance will give the impression of a fully interconnected building which creates the sense of community centred around the common internal amenity/walkway.
 Large windows will face on to the public street to give street presence and incorporate CPTED (Crime Prevention Through Environmental Design) principles.
 A combination of different colours, materials and building projections will be utilized to promote visual diversity and enhance the quality of the building.
 The height of both buildings will vary along the roofline especially in regard to parapets which will add to the building articulation.
 A 45-degree angular plane will ensure appropriate visual separation on the east elevation abutting the existing residential lots (Figure 13 & 14).
 Due to its location as the first residential lot on Mill St from McNabb St, these special considerations in architectural design will reinforce the new development's role as a high quality, architecturally stimulating focal feature.
-It will also aid in the creation of a 'sense of place' along Mill Street as a modern, vibrant and welcoming residential neighbourhood instead of the existing (less aesthetic) older existing townhouses.
+It will also aid in the creation of a 'sense of place' along Mill Street as a modern, vibrant and welcoming residential neighbourhood which will be a pivot from the existing older townhouses.